PartlySaneStudios/partly-sane-skies/docs/pages/commands.md

 ``/wr``

 ### Description

-Replaces a desired word in chat with any other word or phrase, such as changing "Flagmaster" to "FlagHater", but also "Flagmaster" to "Most active contributor".
+Replaces a desired word in chat with any other word or phrase, such as changing "Flagmaster" to "FlagHater", but also " Flagmaster" to "Most active contributor".

 ### Usage

 ``/wordeditor add <word> <replacement> ``: Changes word to replacement word in chat